Boilers are vital vessels with multiple industrial and household applications. Their primary function is to generate steam.

 Types of Boiler Feed Pumps

 The majority of boiler feed pumps are multistage.
 They employ many impellers in sequence to achieve the high pressures required to feed the boiler.
-Bearings on either end of the pump shaft support the shaft of the pump, which is sometimes referred to as a Between-Bearing Pump (BB Pump).
-In the space between the bearings is where you can locate the impellers.
+Bearings on either end of the pump shaft support the pump shaft, sometimes called a Between-Bearing Pump (BB Pump).
+The impellers are located in the space between the bearings.

-The two classification types of these multistage pumps are: vertical and horizontal.
+These multistage pumps are classified as vertical or horizontal.
 The direction of their shafts determines their categorization.
 Both pumps are radially separated and have a vertical junction relative to the shaft in the casing.

 The pressures that these boiler feed pumps can create are a substantial difference.